benhorwitz04/NBA_Back_to_Back_Perfomance_Analysis/README.md

 - **Extended Analysis to Hobart Basketball**: Perform an analysis over multiple seasons to understand how trends might change for college program.
 - **Player-Level Insights**: Dive deeper into individual player performance on the second day of back-to-back games to identify outliers.
-- **Additional Analysis**: Look at wins and which teams are able to secure the best record from second day back-to-back contests.